Fonts for Scholars

 introduction

 Beginning in the mid-1980s, as a classicist I encountered problems in finding fonts and keyboard drivers that I need for Latin and Greek.
 This has turned into a serious interest in fonts and related issues, especially as they affect classicists, Biblical scholars, medievalists, and others who need to work in a variety of languages.
-I am particularly interested in helping people understand and use the Unicode Standard, which represents the future in multilingual computing and which will address the needs of scholars.
+I am particularly interested in helping people understand and use the Unicode Standard, which makes true multilingual computing possible, and smart font technology such as OpenType and AAT.

 On this page you will find: